 gkectl diagnose snapshotto the case.

-- The support case is routed to a Technical Support Engineer specializing in Anthos clusters on VMware.
+- The support case is routed to a Technical Support Engineer specializing in GKE on VMware.

 - The support engineer examines the contents of the snapshot to gain context of the environment.